zhanghaitao3/gaussdb-python-async/README.rst

 .. image:: https://img.shields.io/pypi/v/async_gaussdb.svg
    :target: https://pypi.python.org/pypi/async_gaussdb

-**async_gaussdb-gaussdb** is a database interface library designed specifically for GaussDB and openGauss databases with Python/asyncio.
+**async_gaussdb** is a database interface library designed specifically for GaussDB and openGauss databases with Python/asyncio.
 This fork of async_gaussdb is optimized for GaussDB/openGauss compatibility, including native SHA256 authentication support and enhanced features for enterprise database environments.

-async_gaussdb-gaussdb requires Python 3.8 or later and is specifically designed for GaussDB and openGauss databases.
+async_gaussdb requires Python 3.8 or later and is specifically designed for GaussDB and openGauss databases.
 It includes compatibility fixes and optimizations for openGauss-specific features and enterprise database requirements.